David Berlo’s SMCR Model of Communication explained

 Berlo’s SMCR model of communication: this article provides a practical explanation of Berlo’s SMCR model of communication.
-After reading, you’ll understand the basics of this powerful communication tool.
+Next to what it is, this article also highlights the components with examples and a summary.
+After reading, you’ll understand the basics of this communication theory.
+Enjoy reading!

 What is Berlo’s SMCR Model of Communication?

 David Berlo’s SMCR Model of Communication represents the process of communication in its simplest form.
 The acronym SMCR stands for Sender, Message, Channel, and Receiver.